-Building your own website is easier than ever, thanks to a number of easy-to-use services that make creating (and hosting) a website surprisingly simple – and you don't need to know any coding.
+There's plenty of reasons to build your own website.
+For a start, building your own website is now easier than ever, thanks to a number of simple-to-use services that make creating (and hosting) a website surprisingly simple – and you don't need to know any coding.

 Some of the best website-creation tools allow you to easily drag and drop elements, and choose from pre-designed templates, which makes building an attractive-looking website simplicity itself.